SofiaEngvall/RSS-Read-Aloud-Cyber-News-Reader/README.md

 ### Settings
-use_ollama = True #If True, use Ollama for summarization.
-If False, just read the full articles, even if they are thousands of words long.<br>
+- `use_ollama = True` If True, use Ollama for summarization.
+If False, just read the full articles, even if they are thousands of words long.
-START_OLLAMA = True #If True, start Ollama if it is not running.
-If False, ask the user if they want to start it.<br>
+- `START_OLLAMA = True` If True, start Ollama if it is not running.
+If False, ask the user if they want to start it.
-OLLAMA_PATH = "D:/ollama/ollama.exe" #The full path to the ollama executable file.
-Use double backslashes or single forward slashes.<br>
+- `OLLAMA_PATH = "D:/ollama/ollama.exe"` The full path to the ollama executable file.
+Use double backslashes or single forward slashes.
-DEFAULT_TTS_SPEED = 4 #The default speed of the text-to-speech voice. -10 to 10, where 0 is normal speed.<br>
+- `DEFAULT_TTS_SPEED = 4` The default speed of the text-to-speech voice. -10 to 10, where 0 is normal speed.
-DEFAULT_STT_RETRIES = 0 # -1 = no question asked, 0 = ask once, 1 = retry once, 2 = retry twice, etc.<br>
+- `DEFAULT_STT_RETRIES = 0`  -1 = no question asked, 0 = ask once, 1 = retry once, 2 = retry twice, etc.
-DEFAULT_ARTICLE_DAYS = 7 #How old articles to read, older ones are skipped<br>
+- `DEFAULT_ARTICLE_DAYS = 7` How old articles to read, older ones are skipped
-DEFAULT_ARTICLE_LENGTH = 400 #Default length of the long article summary.
-Articles 100 words longer are read in full.<br>
+- `DEFAULT_ARTICLE_LENGTH = 400` Default length of the long article summary.
+Articles 100 words longer are read in full.
-ALWAYS_READ_LONG = True # if True, always read the long summary and will skip making a short summary<br>
+- `ALWAYS_READ_LONG = True`  if True, always read the long summary and will skip making a short summary
-use_playwright = True #If true, use Microsoft Playwright to access anti-scraping web pages<br>
+- `use_playwright = True` If true, use Microsoft Playwright to access anti-scraping web pages

 ### RSS feeds